 4.2 BT shall correct faults which occur in the BT System which affect Emergency Calls in accordance with BT’s normal engineering practices.
 For the avoidance of doubt, BT does not warrant that the BT System is, or will be, free from faults.

-4.3 BT shall provide training to BT Operators for the purpose of providing services under this Schedule.
+4.3 BT shall provide training to BT CHA’s staff for the purpose of providing services under this Schedule.

 4.4 Where the Operator has reasonably required BT’s assistance in replying to enquiries and complaints in respect of Emergency Calls, BT shall investigate and report to the Operator and neither Party shall make a charge.